GOCDB/gocdb/lib/Authentication/README.md

     require_once "path to Authentication lib/_autoload.php";

     /**
-     * @return user principle string if request is authenticated or null of not */ function Get_User_Principle(){
+     * @return user principle string if request is authenticated or null if not */ function Get_User_Principle(){
         // get the FirewallComponentManager instance (singleton)